 - Farm to Cafeteria Manual for Montana: AERO and NCAT have also collaborated on a how-to guide for producers, foodservice, professionals, and local leaders interested in getting more fresh, local food into schools and other institutions.

 - Farmers Markets: AERO has developed a manual on how to start a new farmers market in Montana, and has helped expand the ability to utilize SNAP benefits at farmers markets across the state.
 We also maintain a list of Montana farmers markets and community supported agriculture projects in the state.

 - Clarifying Food Safety Regulations: AERO has helped Montana’s state agencies identify and address some of the challenges farmers and ranchers face in navigating laws and regulations that pertain to marketing products directly to consumers.

 - Expanding Opportunities for Poultry Producers: AERO has been a key partner with the Montana Poultry Growers Cooperative in the development of a mobile poultry processing unit.
 AERO also helped develop and publish the Montana Poultry Growers Cooperative’s Mobile Processing Unit Training & Use Manual, and supports training and outreach for the MPU.

-- Community Gardens: In partnership with WEEL (Working for Economic Equality and Liberation), AERO founded the Growing Community Project, which is building community gardens within walking distance of every neighborhood in Helena, Montana.
+- Community Gardens: In partnership with WEEL (Working for Economic Equality and Liberation), AERO founded the Helena Community Gardens (formerly the Growing Community Project), which is building community gardens within walking distance of every neighborhood in Helena, Montana.